Coober Pedy: Transport

 The town is served by daily coach services from Adelaide by Greyhound Australia.
 The Ghan train serves the town through the Manguri Siding, 42 km from Coober Pedy, which is served by trains once weekly in each direction.
-Passengers on The Ghan are not usually allowed to disembark at Manguri unless they have prearranged transport, due to the siding's isolation and the extremely cold temperatures at night.
+Passengers on The Ghan are not usually allowed to disembark at Manguri unless they have prearranged transport, due to the siding's isolation and the extremely low temperatures at night.

 Coober Pedy is a gateway to the outback communities of Oodnadatta and William Creek, which are both located on the Oodnadatta Track.
 There is a twice-a-week mail run from Coober Pedy to these communities and other outback homesteads.
 It carries the mail, general freight and passengers.

-Regional Express also has direct flights to Adelaide, from Coober Pedy Airport.
+Rex Airlines also has direct flights to Adelaide, from Coober Pedy Airport.